The Best Restaurants in Jersey City

 Maddy Rose at Liberty House

 Long-lasting restaurants keep up with their clientele in ways that are subtle or sweeping.
-Liberty House, the initial venture of Landmark Hospitality in 2001, rebooted its mood, menu and moniker in 2023.
+Liberty House, the initial venture of Landmark Hospitality in 2001, rebooted its mood, menu and moniker in 2023 and landed it on this year’s list of NJ’s Best New Restaurants.
 Maddy Rose honors 30-year-old Maddy Cretella, the next generation of Landmark ownership.
-(Landmark also runs restaurants and event venues including Felina and the Ryland Inn.)
-Her social outreach and modern spirit have enticed a new cohort of Hudson County diners to this spot for its festive air, hopping bars, and dining environments ranging from barside high-tops to private cabanas.
+(Landmark runs a slew of restaurants and event venues, including Felina and the Ryland Inn.)
+Cretella’s social outreach and modern spirit have enticed a new cohort of Hudson County diners to this spot for its festive air, hopping bars, and dining environments ranging from barside high-tops to private cabanas.
 Landmark culinary director Anthony Bucco’s sunny, seductive, Mediterranean menu favors seafood, salads, steak and sides, all ultra-fresh, simply prepared and flavor packed.
 What hasn’t changed at Jersey City’s reinvented icon is the dazzling Manhattan view. —KTH

 76 Audrey Zapp Drive, 201-395-0300